ROAST & PROFILE

 About: The NKG BLOOM Program

-Diosa De La Tierra (“Goddess of the Earth”) is the culmination of the hard work of 52 women producers in region of Copan, Western Honduras.
+Diosa De La Tierra (“Goddess of the Earth”) is the culmination of the hard work of 52 women producers in the region of Copán, Western Honduras.
 They are part of the APROCAN Cooperative and use NKG for global export.
-Establised in 2015, the program was initially set up to recover 84 Hectares of coffee destroyed during the rust epidemic- a disease that broke out across coffee plantations in Honduras in 2012, which saw some farmers lose 80% of their total crop.
+Establised in 2015, the program was initially set up to recover 84 Hectares of land destroyed during the rust epidemic- a disease that broke out across coffee plantations in Honduras in 2012, which saw some farmers lose 80% of their total crop.

 The program offers producers training in plant nutrition; pest, disease and tissue management; and the preparation of biofertilizers.
 NKG BLOOM is building on these efforts further, their renovation program now also includes the availability of ECOPIL seedlings and plant varieties resistant to pests and diseases.
 The new technology, once piloted and approved, is expected to improve producers’ productivity, resilience and ultimately profitability.